fleetdm/fleet/handbook/company/communications.md

 - **Core team members:** Team members who've signed an NDA employment agreement, are “Fleeties.”
 - **Group of devices or virtual servers:** Use "fleet" or "fleets" (lowercase).
 - **Osquery:** Osquery should always be written in lowercase unless used to start a sentence or heading.
+- **Fleetd:** Fleetd should always be written in lowercase unless used to start a sentence or heading.

 #### Device vs endpoint